dailydotdev/docs/docs/key-features/community-picks.md

 ---

 :::info
-Please note that **we do not accept links with redirects**.
+Please note that **We do not accept links with redirects**.
 So please share the final article URL and not a shortened URL from a provider such as bitly or rebrandly.

-Please also note that **submitting your own articles is not allowed.** Please share amazing articles from other authors that you have enjoyed.
+Please also note that **Submitting your own articles is not allowed.** Please share amazing articles from other authors that you have enjoyed.
 :::